danoc/clickable-box/README.md

 - You're linking to another page: Use an `a` tag with an `href` instead.
 The anchor tag is semantically correct, allows users to preview the URL, open it in a new tab, and copy the link to their clipboard.
 - You're building a button that [looks like a button](https://getbootstrap.com/docs/4.0/components/buttons/#examples): This is fairly easy to build as a `button` element with CSS.
+- You think it'd be easier to simply style a `button`: This is a good sign that you should use a `button` element instead.